Comprehensive Documentation Services for 1C-Bitrix Projects

 Documentation for 1C-Bitrix Projects

-A developer quit.
-The new one opens init.php — 2,000 lines, 47 event handlers via AddEventHandler, a chain of agents in b_agent, and a custom module without a single comment.
-"Getting up to speed" takes a month.
-Documentation turns that month into three days — and we create it for 1C-Bitrix projects: from architecture diagrams to step-by-step instructions for the content manager.
+The developer quit.
+The new one opens init.php with 2000 lines.
+It reveals 47 event handlers via AddEventHandler, a chain of agents in b_agent, and a custom module without a single comment.
+Figuring it out takes a month.
+Documentation turns that month into three days.
+We create it for 1C-Bitrix projects: from architectural diagrams to step-by-step instructions for the content manager.

-Specific situations we see on every other project:
+Specific situations we see in every second project:

-• Core update — a developer runs bitrix/tools/upgrade.php, the update overwrites modified files in /bitrix/components/bitrix/.
+• Core update — the developer runs bitrix/tools/upgrade.php.
+The update overwrites modified files in /bitrix/components/bitrix/.
 Nobody knows which components were changed.
-The site breaks, rollback from backup, downtime — 4 hours
+The site breaks.
+Rollback from backup takes 4 hours.

-• 1C data exchange — the exchange agent CCatalogImport::PreGenerateXML fails with an error.
-Why was it configured non-standard?
+• Exchange with 1C — the agent CCatalogImport::PreGenerateXML fails with an error.
+The setup is non-standard.
 Who changed the property mapping?
-Without documentation — half a day of reverse engineering
+Without documentation — half a day of reverse engineering.

-• Team growth — every new developer spends three weeks following around "the person who knows" instead of opening documentation and working
+• Team growth — each new developer spends three weeks chasing “the one who knows” instead of opening the documentation and working.

-For developers and DevOps — the project's internals:
+For developers and DevOps — the internal structure of the project:

 Architecture: